emccorson/onsenguide/GUIDE.md

   - Showing a swipeable gallery of images
   - Caching data

-The app you'll be creating displays a list of Pokemon fetched from a remote API.
+The app you'll be creating displays a list of Pokémon fetched from a remote API.
-The user can save Pokemon from the list and view them in a grid display.
-Tapping a Pokemon in a grid will open a gallery of images.
+The user can save Pokémon from the list and view them in a grid display.
+Tapping a Pokémon in a grid will open a gallery of images.
 The user can swipe left and right to move through the gallery.

 #### Following this tutorial